 *Note: Powdered milk (this is optional, but we like using powdered milk together with condensed and evaporated milk because it makes the cooking process a bit faster)

 1. Boil and ground the ube (very finely).
-Add milk, kalamansi rind and sugar.
+Add all other ingredients (condensed, evaporated milk, powdered milk, kalamansi rind and sugar).
 Combine these ingredients in a separate pot or large mixing bowl.
-Mix it well until smooth. (electric mixer, hand mixer or any blender)
+Mix it well until smooth.
+(Use electric mixer, hand mixer or any blender)

-2. Prepare to use a large wok or kawali (talyasi sa tagalog) if you to make the mixing process easier.
+2. Cooking: Prepare to use a large wok or kawali (talyasi sa tagalog) if you want to make the mixing process easier.

 3. Use medium heat.
 Once the wok is hot, adjust heat to low and add some tablespoons of butter or margarine (Make sure butter doesn’t burn)